 Daktyla (which translates as fingers) is also known as finger bread, can be torn apart to separate into smaller portions from a big, oval piece.

 Tasty but simple.
 It has a moderate crumb and tastes like white bread even it’s quite yellow inside.
 Good with a topping of cream cheese.
 Cyprus and Turkey also bake this variety.

-Tasteful but a bit on the heavy side, Karydopsomo contains plenty of nuts, as well as other ingredients high in nutrition.
+Tasteful but a bit on the heavy side, karydopsomo is a yeasted type of bread that contains plenty of chopped nuts, as well as other ingredients very high in nutrition.

-Mostly known as Arabian, Pita is well famous the Mediterranean area, arriving to the Balkans and Middle Eastern ovens.
+Mostly known as Arabian bread (or arabiki pita, in Greece), pita is famous in the Mediterranean.
+It comes from the tradition of the Balkans and Middle Eastern ovens.

-Pita is a soft delicacy, slightly leavened, which basic ingredient is wheat flour.
-Pita is quite ancient as well, in fact, it probably comes from the Mesopotamian civilizations.
+Pita is quite ancient as well, in fact, it goes back to the traditions of the ancient the Mesopotamian civilizations.

-In Greece, it is mostly the key ingredient to wrap meat, resulting in delicious souvlaki and gyros sandwiches or wraps, however, it is also perfect as a snack, better if topped with tzatziki sauce or greek fava.
+In Greece, pita bread is a key ingredient to wrap meat, resulting in delicious souvlaki and gyros sandwiches or wraps, however, it is also perfect as a snack, better if topped with tzatziki sauce or greek fava.

 Tsoureki, Easter bread

 Tsoureki or Easter bread is a sweet yeast bread with ingredients such as eggs, milk, and butter.
 This bread is a must during Greek Easter, the most important religious observance of the Greek Orthodox faith.

 Sometimes baked in the shape of a small bun and often as a three-strand braid, tsoureki symbolizes the Holy Trinity.
 A special kind of Easter tsoureki has red-dyed eggs braided into the dough, representing the blood of Christ.
 A delicious variety that can last for several days… when it lasts!